Donate

 Why give?

-People who call CAAGe often need help that we can’t give free.
+People who call CAAGe often need help that we can’t offer financial support with.

-We would like to be able to help subsidise counselling for those who really can’t afford it (and as many victims who’ve been groomed lose their jobs, this will help put their lives back on track).
+For example, we would like to be able to help part subsidise some counselling for those who really can’t afford it (and as our research shows, many victims who’ve been groomed lose their jobs, homes or been ripped off).
+This counselling or legal help could help put their lives back on track).

-And once we have an income of £5,000 (£5k), we can apply for charity status, which, in turn will be able to apply for certain types of funding and more.
+And once we have an turnover of £5,000 (£5k), we can apply for charity status, which, in turn will be able to apply for certain types of funding and more.

 Get started